-John Urquhart found his love for nature as a child, mucking about in the wetlands and forests of Northumberland County.
-He is the owner and Principal Ecologist at Blazing Star Environmental.
-He founded the company in 2015 to support all individuals, organizations and governments that are trying to ensure that sustaining a healthy environment is part of all aspects of growth in Ontario.
-Before Blazing Star Environmental, John worked for nearly 6 years as an ecologist and land manager at Ontario Nature where he managed their nature reserve system and their Citizen Science program.
-John completed two degrees at the University of Guelph: an Honours B.Env.Sc. in Ecology and a M.Sc. degree in Zoology.
+Ori Urquhart found their love for nature as a child, mucking about in the wetlands and forests of Northumberland County.
+They are the owner and Principal Ecologist at Blazing Star Environmental.
+They founded the company in 2015 to support all individuals, organizations and governments that are trying to ensure that sustaining a healthy environment is part of all aspects of growth in Ontario.
+Before Blazing Star Environmental, Ori worked for nearly 6 years as an ecologist and land manager at Ontario Nature where they managed the nature reserve system and Citizen Science program.
+Ori completed two degrees at the University of Guelph: an Honours B.Env.Sc. in Ecology and a M.Sc. degree in Zoology.

 John Foster, Director at Large

-John has been an Occasional Teacher with the Durham District School Board for 28 years.
+John has been an Occasional Teacher with the Durham District School Board for several years.
+He teaches French Immersion to students in the Primary and Junior Divisions.
 He has diplomas in Landscape Technology from Humber College.
 He obtained his Biology and Education degrees from Lakehead University.
-Currently he is the Vice-President of both the Durham Region Field Naturalists and the Pickering Naturalists.
-He is an active member of the Prince Edward County Field Naturalists and the Altona Forest Stewardship Committee.
-As a volunteer John participates in Bird, Frog, and Butterfly Counts, writes articles for newsletters, does inventories of Birds and Plants with various BioBlitzes, and leads Hikes for various environmental groups.
-He enjoys photographing trees, shrubs, and wildflowers.
+Currently he is the Vice-President of the Pickering Naturalists.
+He is an active Director at Large on the South Shore Joint Initiative (SSJI) and Tallgrass Ontario (TGO).
+He is the current editor of the SSJI newsletter The South Shoreliner.
+He is a member of the TGO Rice Lake Plains Committee.
+He writes articles for newsletters and does inventories of Birds and Plants with various BioBlitzes.
+He enjoys doing photography, sketching, painting and birding.

 Jon L. Peter, Royal Botanical Gardens